 Dopamine is the brain chemical that fuels motivation, drive and focus.
 It also affects our emotions and how we experience pleasure and reward.
 Because dopamine affects whether we feel full after a meal and our ability to manage cravings, it plays an important role in weight management.
 Low dopamine levels will not only leave you feeling sluggish and irritable, your metabolism will slow down, and you will gain weight—no matter how much you exercise and how little you eat.
 When dopamine is balanced, you can easily eat until you feel full, then get up and walk away from the table.
 If dopamine levels are low, however, you might find yourself mowing through a couple pints of ice cream or a box of cookies, yet still not feel physically—or emotionally—full.

 Acetylcholine, on the other hand, controls your brain speed, and it regulates your ability to process sensory input and access stored info.
 Acetylcholine deficiency can manifest as forgetfulness, issues with memory and brain fog.
 Maintaining optimal acetylcholine levels requires adequate consumption of healthy fats.
 Studies show that green tea polyphenols can exert a neuroprotective affect.
 For example, green tea polyphenols can also help inhibit the activity of an enzyme called acetylcholinesterase, which can lower acetylcholine.
 (Alzheimer’s is characterized by lowered levels of acetylcholine).

-Brain chemistry talk aside…this dish is easy to make, flavorful and delicious!
+Brain chemistry talk aside…this dish is easy to make, quick cooking, flavorful and delicious!

 2 teaspoons pure sesame oil